Current / coming soon:

 Jon's work featured in the V&A Museum's recent Transformation & Revelation exhibition of the work of leading stage designers.

-Theatre: Jon's most recently composed / sound designed for all three productions in Theatre Royal Bath's Spanish Golden Age season: A Lady Of Little Sense, Don Gil and Punishment Without Revenge ('...an essential evening..' ***** The Guardian).
+Theatre: Jon's most recently composed / sound designed for all three productions in Theatre Royal Bath's Spanish Golden Age season: A Lady Of Little Sense, Don Gil and Punishment Without Revenge ('...an essential evening..' ***** The Guardian), currently on national tour.

 Other recent theatre includes The Holy Rosenbergs at the National Theatre, Natalie Abrahami's scorching production of Yerma at the Gate, and Erica Whyman's TMA-nominated production of Who's Afraid of Virginia Woolf? ('..frighteningly potent...': The Guardian) at the Sheffield Crucible and Northern Stage, which received rave reviews from every national broadsheet.